Biography

 English sample translation by Anthea Bell available

 A unique book: never before has there been anything in German literature like this novel, with its themes of development, love, the lives of artists, families, post-reunification Germany, tension, the homeland and the Holocaust.
-Fast-moving, epic, full of dialogue, and for all the gravity of its subjects very funny.
+Fast-moving, epic of dialogue, and for all the gravity of its subjects very funny.

 Contact Foreign Rights